Jessy1005/LamberthRumpaidus/README.md

 # Hi there, I'm Lamberth 👋

 Welcome to my GitHub profile!
-I'm a passionate web developer and aspiring data enthusiast.
+I'm a passionate web developer and aspiring data enthusiast, with a strong background in Python, JavaScript, CSS, and C++.

 ## About Me

 - 🔭 Currently working on web development projects
-- 🌱 Learning Python, JavaScript, CSS, and C++
+- 🌱 Learning and mastering Python, JavaScript, CSS, and C++
 - 👯 Open to collaboration in Data Automation and Analysis
-- 🤔 Looking for interesting Rust project ideas
+- 🤔 Eager to contribute to interesting Rust projects
-- 💬 Ask me anything
+- 💬 Ask me anything about web development, data analysis, or programming
 - 📫 Reach me at lamberthpaulinusrumpaidus@gmail.com

 ## Education